 Documents For Schengen Tourist Visa

 You can check for the updated list of required Schengen visa documents on the VFS website, or your respective embassy’s website.
 In most cases, however, these are the required documents for your Schengen Tourist Visa:

-- A cover letter (stating your intention of travel)
+- A cover letter (stating your intention to travel)